IvanovDmytroA/tutorials/tutorials/testtutorial5/testtutorial5.md

 8. Select a transport request and choose **Finish**

 The creation of the Service Consumption Model can take a few seconds.
-Save and activate the Service Consumption Model.
+Save and activate the Service Consumption Model